jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 return expand("cards reorigin " + pile[0]);
 ```
 __
-ui cards reorigin - Asks the user to choose a card-pile to re-origin, then re-origins that card-pile.
+ui cards reorigin - Asks the user to choose a card-pile, then the card-pile is re-origined..
 Re-origining means setting the origin of all cards in a card-pile to that card-pile.
 ***